Sustainability Drives Success in a Post-Coronavirus World

 It’s not just large firms that are recognizing their importance in supporting and improving our lives: Since the pandemic, smaller companies have also seen the difference they are making to help us through challenging times.
 E-commerce platforms are playing a pivotal role in helping small businesses transition from offline to online.
 In health care, there are several smaller, niche biotech companies that are at the forefront of the coronavirus battle due to their capabilities in creating accurate testing, serology research, and vaccine support.
 Never in history has such a collective focus been applied to a problem, and the hope is that society can emerge with a greater sense of collective goals from this period.

 Given political and societal oversight, tech companies are rapidly coming to terms with their responsibilities to act as good stewards of sustainability, even if it comes at the expense of short-term returns.
-Facebook hiring thousands of employees to address content concerns and Amazon hiring and investing to fulfill dramatically raised demand while seeking to protect its employees are examples of a focus on long-term sustainability and potential protection of the core business model that relies on reputation and societal acceptance.
+Amazon hiring and investing to fulfill dramatically raised demand while protecting its employees is an example of a focus on long-term sustainability and potential protection of the core business model that relies on reputation and societal acceptance.

 A changing economic landscape powered by technology has brought significant disruption to societies around the world, and it has become clear that some form of intersection between society, companies, investors, and governments is crucial to perpetuating economic stability and success.
 The coronavirus pandemic has accelerated adoption of sustainability trends by years, making it critical to understand this increased emphasis and how it will reshape the investment landscape.